 Start by remembering that specific colours convey certain emotions.
-If your goal is to make your logo look young and exciting, you may want to select a bright colour like red or yellow.
+For example, if your goal is to make your logo look young and exciting, you may want to select a bright colour like red or yellow.
 However, if your goal is to have your logo look fresh and refined, darker colours, like blue, are the better choice.
 Colour psychology is genuine, and a good graphic designer can use it to your advantage.

 It’s also worth pointing out that a great logo will look as good in black and white as it does in any colour shade.
 The Nike swoosh is a great example.

-Interested In Having A New Logo?
+Interested In Having A New Brand Identity?

 If you are interested in having a new logo or brand created for your company, why not contact us.
 Our team of graphic designers can bring your brand to life using the latest Adobe design software.